joncol/jcon-cpp/README.md

 In all of the following, replace "Tcp" with "WebSocket" to change the transport method.

-Platforms supported are: Linux, Windows, Mac OS, Android.
+Platforms supported are: Linux, Windows, Mac OS, and Android.

 ## Building the Library